Why do we collect information about you?

 Under the Data Protection Act and GDPR individuals have the right to obtain a copy of their own information held by us.
 To obtain a copy of your medical records, please place your request in writing to:

 Frimley Health NHS Foundation NHS Trust, Access to Health Records Team, 2nd Floor, Pine House, Portsmouth Road, Frimley, Surrey, GU16 7UJ

 You will need to provide your information (e.g. full name, address, date of birth, Hospital/NHS number) and two forms of identification.
 This ensures we are providing confidential information to only the patient.
 Whilst you might have been regularly treated in the hospital, the staff who process your request for information will never have met you and need to ensure they do not disclose your confidential records to the wrong person.

-If you wish for another person to process your request on your behalf they will need to obtain your written permission to do so before the Trust can provide copies of medical records.
+If you wish for another person to process your request on your behalf they will need to obtain your written permission to do so before the Trust can provide copies of your medical records.